SarthakMakhija/tech-lessons-posts/content/en/blog/kotlin_dsl/index.md

 description: "A domain-specific language (DSL) is a computer language specialized to a particular application domain.
 This is in contrast to a general-purpose language (GPL), which is broadly applicable across domains.
 There are a wide variety of DSLs, ranging from widely used languages for common domains, such as HTML for web pages, down to languages used by only one or a few pieces of software.
 Let's explore DSL in Kotlin together."
 tags: ["Domain specific language", "DSL", "Kotlin"]
 thumbnail: /kotlin-dsl.png
-caption: "Background by Ales Krivec on Unsplash"
+caption: "Background by Alessio Soggetti on Unsplash"
 ---

 > > A domain-specific language (DSL) is a computer language specialized to a particular application domain.
 This is in contrast to a general-purpose language (GPL), which is broadly applicable across domains.
 There are a wide variety of DSLs, ranging from widely used languages for common domains, such as HTML for web pages, down to languages used by only one or a few pieces of software.